 The Company utilizes the Black-Scholes pricing model to determine the fair value of non-qualified stock options on the dates of grant.
-Restricted stock units are measured based on the fair market value of the underlying stock on the date of grant.
+Restricted stock units are measured based on the fair market values of the underlying stock on the date of grant.
 The Company recognizes stock-based compensation using the straight-line method for all stock awards.

 The Company classifies benefits of tax deductions in excess of the compensation cost recognized (excess tax benefits) as a financing item cash inflow with a corresponding operating cash outflow.
-For the years ended March 31, 2012, 2011 and 2010, the Company includes \$16,009, \$7,044, and \$3,395, respectively, as a financing cash inflow.
+For the years ended March 31, 2013, 2012 and 2011, the Company included \$23,080, \$16,009, and \$7,044, respectively, as a financing cash inflow.